-Let’s start with a design by German architects pinkarchitekturhttp://pinkarchitektur.de/ that got an honorable mention for it’s highly sustainable design.
-They used wood and transparent EFTE sheets and filled the building inside and out with systems utilizing natural energy sources like the sun and the ground water.
+Let’s start with a design by German architects pinkarchitektur that got an honourable mention for its highly sustainable design.
+They used wood and transparent EFTE sheets and filled the building inside and out with systems utilizing natural energy sources like the sun and the groundwater.
 I liked the night shot the best:

 Second Prize – Underground